 - During play, a timeout may be called by a team on the field or head coach when they are in possession of the ball anywhere on the field (NFHS), when in possession across the - offensive restraining line (NCAA) or if there is a dead ball.
-The official nearest the person calling the timeout should stop play and the trail official should notify the table and start his timer.
-The bench official should be positioned near the substitution box to prevent any player issues while the other official is getting the ball ready for play.
-The official should then confer with the table to verify the remaining timeouts for the teams and confirm with the other official. - At 1 minute and 40 seconds, the bench official should whistle for the teams to return to the field and start the timer.
+The official nearest the person calling the timeout (usually the Trail) should stop play and then notify the table and start his timer.
+The Trail should also position himself near the substitution box to prevent any player issues while the other officials are getting the ball ready for play.
+The official should then confer with the table to verify the remaining timeouts for the teams and confirm with the other official.

-NOTE: The Trail official should get to the wing line to watch the players crossover.
+The Trail official should get to the wing line to watch the players crossover.